-General Statement - This guideline was prepared by members of the American Academy Of Thermology (AAT) as a guide to aid the performance of medical infrared imaging in evaluating patients with neuromusculoskeletal complaints.
+This guideline was prepared by members of the American Academy of Thermology (AAT) as a guide to aid the performance of medical infrared imaging in evaluating patients with neuro-musculoskeletal (NMSK) complaints.
 It implies a consensus of those substantially concerned with its scope and provisions.
-The AAT guideline may be revised or withdrawn at any time.
+This AAT guideline may be revised or withdrawn at any time.
 The procedures of the AAT require that action be taken to reaffirm, revise or withdraw this guideline no later than three years from the date of publication.
 Suggestions for improvement of this guideline are welcome and should be sent to the executive director of the American Academy of Thermology.
 No part of this guideline may be reproduced in any form, in an electronic retrieval system or otherwise, without the prior written permission of the publisher.

-Sponsored and published by: The American Academy of Thermology (AAT) 500 Duvall Drive Greenville, SC 29607 Telephone: (864) 236-1073 Email: contact@aathermology.org
+Sponsored and published by: The American Academy of Thermology 500 Duvall Drive Greenville, SC 29607 Telephone: (864) 236-1073 Email: contact@aathermology.org

-The American Academy of Thermology, 2006 Updated 2009, 2012, 2015
+Previous Versions 2006, 2009, 2012, 2015, 2018